 Adding gimbal arms, hydraulic pistons, and actuators are a great way to add a lot of character to your engine.
-It’ll take a bit of fiddling, but the results are satisfying.
+It’ll take a bit of faff, but the results can be quite satisfying.

 Basic gimbal arm setup